harikeerthan24/Brand-Product-Scraper-API/README.md

         └── __init__.py              # Marks the endpoints directory as a Python package for imports
 ```

+### Note

+Currently zara scraper api is in development so it wont work.

 ## Setting Up a Virtual Environment

 To manage dependencies effectively, it's recommended to set up a virtual environment using either `venv` (built-in with Python) or `conda` (via Anaconda or Miniconda).